What and When to Look?: Temporal Span Proposal Network for Video Relation Detection: Related Work

-In an effort to detect relations, numerous studies have been explicitly modeled and adopted neural networks.
+In an effort to detect relations in images, numerous studies have been explicitly modeled and adopted deep neural networks.
 The challenging and open-ended nature of the task lends itself to various forms.

-It includes VRD~\cite{lu2016visual,zhang2017visual} which is the generic form of visual relational reasoning tasks, Human-Object Interaction (HOI)~\cite{chao2018learning,gkioxari2018detecting,li2019transferable} which mainly focuses on human and considers them as the subject, and Scene Graph Generation (SGG)~\cite{xu2017scene,yang2018graph,zellers2018neural,tang2019learning,tang2020unbiased,woo2021tackling} which is a structured form of VRD.
-Most of the works are mainly conducted in the static image domain.
+Visual Relation Detection (VRD)~\cite{lu2016visual,zhang2017visual,liang2017deep,yu2017visual,dai2017detecting,zhuang2017towards} aims to recognize relations between objects in an image, which is the generic form of visual relational reasoning tasks.
+Lu \etal~\cite{lu2016visual} present the first VRD work, in which they employed RCNN~\cite{girshick2014rich} to recognize objects and predicates in an image, and leverage language priors from semantic word embeddings in order to finetune the likelihood of predicted relationships.
+Since then, a variety of methods has been proposed: visual translation embedding (VTransE)~\cite{zhang2017visual}; reinforcement learning (RL)-based framework~\cite{liang2017deep}; linguistic knowledge distillation~\cite{yu2017visual}; prior and posterior statistics~\cite{dai2017detecting}; context-aware attention models~\cite{zhuang2017towards}.

+Scene Graph Generation (SGG)~\cite{xu2017scene,yang2018graph,zellers2018neural,woo2018linknet,tang2019learning,tang2020unbiased,woo2022tackling} is a graphical form of VRD, or a structured scene descriptor, where nodes correspond to objects and edges correspond to pairwise relationships between objects.
+The challenges in SGG yield diverse methods : Xu \etal~\cite{xu2017scene} design an RNN-based model to exploit contextual cues in order to improve the scene graph predictions via iterative message passing between objects and predicates; Yang \etal~\cite{yang2018graph} utilizes graph convolution network~\cite{kipf2017semi} to model contextual information between objects and relations; Zellers \etal~\cite{zellers2018neural} analyzes the role of motifs: regularly appearing substructures in scene graphs and provide RNN-based model that captures higher order motifs; Tang \etal~\cite{tang2020unbiased} present unbiased SGG framework that is robust to skewed data distribution using causal inference; Woo \etal~\cite{woo2022tackling} identifies underlying challenges in SGG (ambiguity, asymmetry, higher-order contexts) and tackle the problem with local-to-global interaction network.

+Human-Object Interaction (HOI)~\cite{chao2018learning,gkioxari2018detecting,li2019transferable,qi2018learning,zhou2021cascaded} more focuses on human and considers them as the subject.
+Gkioxario \etal~\cite{dai2017detecting} build their model on Faster R-CNN~\cite{ren2015faster} with a human-centric branch that performs target object localization and action classification, and an interaction branch that combines human features with target object features; Qi \etal~\cite{qi2018learning} apply a graph neural network (GNN)-based model on the human-object graph containing all potential human-object interactions to remove unlikely edges to be connected; Zhou \etal~\cite{zhou2021cascaded} propose a multi-stream network which incorporates language priors, geometric features, and visual features.